InstaZDLL/drupal-install/README.md

 Save the file (if you're using vim use `:wq!`) and the error should be fixed with a `sudo systemctl restart apache2`.

+## TODO

+- [ ] Supports multiple Linux distributions
+- [ ] Upgrade option to update the old Drupal version to the latest one.

 ## Contributions